aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 You have created your S3 data lake!
 Now you need to set up an ingestion mechanism so you can stream data from your game to your S3 data lake.
 You can do this using an Amazon Kinesis Data Firehose stream.
 Kinesis Firehose is scalable so it allows you to ingest records from many clients simultaneously.
 It can stream data to multiple destinations besides just S3 and it integrates easily with other AWS services like Kinesis Data Analytics to process your streaming data using standard SQL, which will be set up later in this lab.

-6. In the AWS Management Console, go to Services and click **Kinesis**.
+6. In the AWS Management Console, go to Services and click **Kinesis** or use this [quick link](https://console.aws.amazon.com/kinesis/).

 7. In the top right corner, you will see a section for Kinesis Firehose delivery streams.
 Click **Create delivery stream**.